Bio-protocol/Molecular_dating_with_BEAST/README.md

 The input BAM files `bam/*.bam` are compressed binary versions of SAM files that represent aligned sequences of the samples to the [reference genome](https://gatk.broadinstitute.org/hc/en-us/articles/360035891071-Reference-genome).
 BAM/SAM is commonly used to represent sequence alignment of next-generation sequencing data.
 Specification of the format can be found [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
 You can generate BAM files for your samples with most alignment tools such as bwa or bowtie.
-We will start from these files and generate site-by-site [gVCF Files](https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format) for making gene seqeunce files.
+We will start from these files and generate site-by-site [GVCF files](https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format) for making gene sequence files.

 #### 2. Sample information
 The file `input/sample_info.txt` a tab-delimited file containing the names and group assignments of the samples.
 The group assignment will be used for plotting.